We Are the Night (film): Critical reception

 German newspaper Die Welt praised the film and said it had rescued the vampire genre from the likes of Twilight, True Blood and The Vampire Diaries.
 The critic noted the film having a similar theme of Gansel's earlier films Die Welle and Before the Fall about the seduction of youth and also dealt with hedonism and obsession with youth.
 The critic praised the multiple levels and themes of the film and that Berlin was used as much more than a setting, almost a cipher.
 The critic also noted Gansel's decision to use female leads and felt he had a lot of empathy for them.

 The film was nominated for Best Editing and Best Film score at the 2011 German Film Awards.
 It was awarded the Special Jury Award at the 43rd Sitges Film Festival.
 About.com awarded the film with 4 stars and named it the best vampire film of the year.
 New York Times gave a negative review and called the film neither romantic or chilling.
 Twitchfilm.com praised the visuals and effects but was most enthusiastic about the lead characters.
 He compared that unlike films like Lesbian Vampire Killers, the film explored Louise's lesbian desire from a romantic and humanist perspective.
 The reviewer concluded by writing "There are no bad guys here, just misunderstood ones, so the way Lena concludes this is strange and unsettling.
 I really wanted to spend more time with this group, the film only touches upon what they have been through and feel, but regardless I highly recommend this."

-Crave Online's reviewer wrote that "The vampires on display here are tragic creatures, certainly, but also fun-loving homicidal maniacs.
+CraveOnline's reviewer wrote that "The vampires on display here are tragic creatures, certainly, but also fun-loving homicidal maniacs.
 The movie has action, gore and genuine drama to spare.
-It’s the best vampire movie since Let The Right One In, and if given the choice to watch either film over and over again I’d pick We Are The Night every time, because it’s fun as hell."
+It's the best vampire movie since Let The Right One In, and if given the choice to watch either film over and over again I'd pick We Are The Night every time, because it's fun as hell."
 He went on to give the film the score 8.5/10.
-Hoollywood News gave the film four stars, commenting that the second part of the film was more satisfying than the first part, that the special effects where not spectacular but that was not needed due to the extremely strong script.
+Hollywood News gave the film four stars, commenting that the second part of the film was more satisfying than the first part, that the special effects were not spectacular but that was not needed due to the extremely strong script.
 The reviewer praised the acting as top-notch and stated the film was just as good as vampire classics like Near Dark and Let the Right One In.